staff-engineer/staff-engineer.github.io/content/posts/02_staff_expectations/index.md

 ]
 ---

 It's relatively easy to explain expectations for junior, mid, and even senior engineers.
-Career progression broadens the scope of work and responsibilities.
 But it starts to get much harder at staff+ positions.
-The environment and problems get more ambiguous, and so does the scope of work.
+Career progression broadens the scope of work andresponsibilities.
+The environment and problems get more ambiguous.
 It's not easy to define a clear and measurable set of expectations, because staff roles also differ between companies and their actual needs.
 They can also vary between different [staff engineer archetypes](https://staffeng.com/guides/staff-archetypes).

 In the article, we will focus mostly on the **Tech Lead** archetype, which is the most popular in the industry.
 We will present some expectations for staff engineers based on our experience.
 The list is not complete and there are many very important skills and traits a staff engineer should have.
 We wanted to describe those that are fundamental regardless of the specific situation.

-So what are those expectations?
+# So what are those expectations?

-# Expectations

 ## Get things done
 ![](./done.jpg)